Step 2: Admission Requirements

 - Cambridge C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE).

-- Official documentation of a complete high school qualification and/or a complete bachelor’s degree taught in English in the following countries: Australia, Canada, Ireland, New Zealand, Singapore, UK or USA.
+- Official documentation of a complete upper secondary education taught in English in one of the following countries: Australia, Canada, Ireland, New Zealand, Singapore, UK or USA.

 - The IELTS or TOEFL test cannot be more than 2 years old.